 From Andrea Kelly at Unlimited Talent Management:

-I look for a few things.
-The most important is that the headshot look like them and capture their essence—it’s different for everyone but it is the thing that sets them apart from the crowd.
-I look for their personality to come out in the shot but not be forced or over the top.
-I also look for choices, especially when working with a new actor, if casting doesn’t know them or their work, it’s important for there to be some specific shots to catch the casting agent’s attention.
+The most important is that the headshots look like them and capture their essence—it’s different for everyone, but it is the thing that sets them apart from the crowd.
+I look for their personality to come out in the shot, but not be forced or over the top.
+I also look for choices, especially when working with a new actor.
+If casting doesn’t know them or their work, it’s important for there to be some specific shots to catch the casting agent’s attention.

 Oliver Carnay at International Artists PR and Talent Management: